Jsshang/clangir/docs/index.md

 ## Running tests

-Test are an important part on preventing regressions and covering functionality on new features.
+Test are an important part on preventing regressions and covering new feature functionality.
 There are multiple ways to run CIR tests.

 The more aggresive (slower) one:
 ```